dorythecat/TransforMate/docs/commands/transformation/export_tf.md

 | `hush`      | 00000100 |             4 |               0x4 |
 | `backwards` | 00001000 |             8 |               0x8 |

+The number should be included as a bare hexadecimal, without any identifier.
+For example, if only the `big` modifier is specified, the number would be a `1`.
+If every other modifier except the `big` modifier, the number would be `e`.
+Lowercase is preferred, but not enforced.

 ### v1.0 specification (Introduced in v1.5.0)
 This version counts with 22 parameters separated using the `;` character.
 The parameters are displayed here, with an explanation where necessary, and divided